Best VPN for China That Actually Work in Bypassing the “Great Firewall”

 If that were not enough, you have access to a diverse array of protocols, which include L2TP/IPSec, PPTP, IKEv2, and OpenVPN.
-For connectivity, you have a huge list of 790 servers spread across 140+ countries, which means you can unblock websites seamlessly.
+For connectivity, you have a huge the ability to establish connections to around 790 servers, which are spread across 140+ countries – allowing for seamless unblocking of geo-restricted websites.

 Which Websites are blocked in China?
 Updated List 2018

 By the end of 2017, Mainland China managed to block over 3,000 websites from around the world, under the country’s infamous internet censorship policy.
 We have compiled a list of some of the important ones below, but if you want a complete overview, check this link out.